AngelMoreno24/Expense-Tracker/README.md

-﻿# Mern Stack web app that keeps track of inputed expenses and provides visual graphs using google charts
+﻿# Mern Stack web app that keeps track of inputted expenses and provides graphs using google charts